Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Domain wall dynamics under out-of-plane magnetic field: 1D model and 2D micromagnetic simulations

 \subsection{Determination of $H_{W}$ and $H_{S}$: $q-\phi$ collective model}

-Within a one-dimensional formalism, a domain wall can be described with two collective coordinates: the DW position, $q$, and the internal angle of the magnetisation within the DW, $\phi$.
-By expressing the magnetisation in spherical coordinates, and considering a Bloch-like profile as ansatz, the Euler-Lagrange equations are given by\cite{Thiaville2012}:
+Within a one-dimensional formalism, a domain wall can be described with two collective coordinates: the DW position, $q$, and the internal angle of the magnetization within the DW, $\phi$.
+By expressing the magnetization in spherical coordinates, and considering a Bloch-like profile as ansatz, the Euler-Lagrange equations are given by \cite{Thiaville2012}: